 Maybe you’ve already tried VideoPeel, or maybe you’re considering it but want to do a little research before making a decision.
 Either way, you’re looking for a solid video testimonial collection tool to use with your customers.

 In this article, we give some basics on VideoPeel and round up some of its most well-known SaaS competitors for your comparison.

 Note: Ready to start easily collecting, editing, and publishing customer testimonial videos and video reviews?
-Give Vocal Video a try for free, no credit card required, by signing up here.
+Give Vocal Video a try for free by signing up here (no credit card required).

 In case you haven’t used VideoPeel yourself, here’s a brief rundown of what they bring to the table.

 VideoPeel offers to automate video capturing with a link that allows users to simply click, record, and submit.
 They offer three different campaign templates (profile message, photo message, or video message) to help collect videos from customers and influencers, and those videos end up in a single repository for you to easily find and manage later.

 VideoPeel also has an editing tool that allows you to add a logo, text overlay, star ratings, or a disclaimer to videos.